Methodologies

 Views and timing

 The OSRS Worlds page tracks public OSRS world population counts.
-This data is used in live tables, regional filters, activity summaries, and world history.
+It shows the latest world list, region and world type filters, activity summaries, and history for individual worlds or grouped views.

 Where the data comes from

-The source is the official OSRS world-select page.
-It publishes the current OSRS total and a public table of worlds with player count, region, world type, and activity label.
-The script pulls this about every 15 minutes.
+World data comes from the official OSRS world-select page.-The page shows the current OSRS total and a table of worlds.-Each world row includes player count, region, world type, and activity label.-aggrgtr snapshots this data about every 15 minutes.

 Region and type filters